brorarangers/brorarangers.github.io/_posts/2015-10-21-arbroath-home-preview-pt3.md

 1979/80 saw Brora in replay action too, holding Buckie to a scoreless draw at Victoria Park before losing 1-2 in the return fixture at Dudgeon Park.

 Our next Cup appearances are still fresh in the mind of many supporters and ex-players ...
 1982/83 saw Brora travel down to Selkirk and returned with a 0-2 victory and progression into the next round.
 It's not that we try to make a habit of meeting Angus Clubs, but Montrose had to travel to Dudgeon Park.
 Unlike their more recent visit, they held Brora to a 0-0 draw forcing a replay at Links Park.
-The replay ended 1-1, in those days forcing a second replay back in Brora.
+The replay ended 1-1, in those days forcing a second replay at Inverness Thistle's Kingsmills Park.
 The Cattachs ensured progression with a convincing 5-2 win, setting us up for the chance to really Defy the Odds against Dundee FC.

 Dundee had a few familiar names in the squad ... but then again, so did Brora.